 If you make “regular” bread often, you undoubtedly have bread loaves on hand.
 But did you know that you can bake sourdough in a bread loaf pan?
 Sure, it won’t have the same appearance, but it makes cutting into slices easier.
 Who doesn’t love convenience?

-Step 1: Preheat the oven at the highest temperature for an hour.
+Step 1: Preheat the oven to the highest temperature for an hour.
 Unfortunately, this method requires you to allow the oven to preheat for an hour before placing the sourdough inside.
 Grab a book or put on a good show while you wait!

 Step 2: Place the bread inside the bread loaf pan, add ice cubes, and cover.
 Essentially, you’re creating a mini makeshift Dutch oven that will allow maximum steam and consistent heat.